ponsifiax/SimpleWebWorker/README.md

 - SimpleSharedWorker : simplication for create shared worker
 - SimpleWorkerServer : simplication to worker (worker or sharedworker)

+Nb : If you use SimpleSharedWorker but SharedWorker not available on browser we try to use SimpleWorker.

 ## SimpleWorker
 ``` javascript
   var sw = new SimpleWorker("/worker.js",